george-labs/george-backend-hiring/docs/assumptions.md

 Assumption:
     words are split by whitespace and newlines if provided via textfile from program argument else by Stdin only by whitespaces

+## Iteration 4

+t1: in: Humpty-Dumpty sat on a wall.
+Humpty-Dumpty had a great fall.
+    out: 9, 7

+t2: in: mary-had a lil lamb
+    out: 4,4

+t3: in: mary loves mary
+    out: 3,2

+t4: in: mary marries-mary
+    out: 3,2

+t5  in: mary. had. a. mary.
+    out: 3,2

+Assumption:
+    words are split by whitespaces(\s) and dash(-) a word is still a valid word if the tail of the word consists of a . duplicates only consist of words with exactly the same chars
+    so: mary = mary -> true
+        mary. = mary -> false